PhillyStyle/Method-Crypter-DEMO-2/Readme.md

   * Pick the paths to the Crypted Demo.exe, Server.exe, and Output EXE.
   * If you are going to encrypt strings then you must define the Type and Array Name for your encrypted strings as defined in Crypted Demo.exe.
   * Choose options like Randomizing Method Names (recommended), Injecting junk code at the start of encrypted methods (To obfuscate method size), Randomizing the Assembly GUID (How often do we forget to do this as developers?), and Show the Method Inspector (A cool little Form that shows you insights about what methods are in your file, their names, and where, and how big, and stuff like that.)
   * ***Now it is time for the secret sauce.***  This has changed since Method Crypter Demo 1.
 Now Method Crypter encrypts methods to base64 strings located in the Payload Strings Array.
 It then replaces the code in the methods that you encrypted with stack neutral junk code. (leaving behind just a touch of the code that was there before for legitimacy but not enough to leave a signature.).
-At runtime, our crypted output exe (Crypted.exe) connects to the Server.exe, and Server.exe tells Crypted.exe how to decrypt the encrypted methods.
-Crypted.exe then runs the payload (Console Snake in this case).
+At runtime, our crypted output exe (Output.exe) connects to the Server.exe, and Server.exe tells Output.exe how to decrypt the encrypted methods.
+Output.exe then runs the payload (Console Snake in this case).

 * **Crypted Demo.exe** is the program with the payload.
 (The part that gets encrypted.)
 In this case the payload is a Console Snake game, (It's pretty fun if I must say so myself.) but the payload can be whatever you want it to be.
 Use your imagination.
 How does crypted demo do it?
   * In this case, when you type "run" into the console, crypted demo connects to the Server.exe.
 Server.exe then sends The AES Key/IV and tells Crypted Demo what methods to decrypt.
 I will get into "Why use Server.exe at all" later.
 Crypted demo then finds the methods in memory (based off offsets that Server.exe gives it), and decrypts the payload strings to them at runtime.
 Then it executes the payload (The Snake Game).